-Common pitfalls for vegans and vegetarians
+Common pitfalls for vegans & vegetarians

-Many vegans and vegetarians find themselves eating a lot of simple carbohydrates like bread, pasta, sugar and flour-based products.
-These highglycemic-index foods inevitably cause weight gain, fatigue and other health issues, and can cause many not to get enough protein or fiber daily.
+Many vegans and vegetarians find themselves eating a lot of simple carbohydrates like bread, pasta, sugar or flour-based products.
+These high-glycemic-index foods inevitably cause weight gain, fatigue and other health issues and can cause many not to get enough protein and fiber daily.